lazywithclass/project-lamp/website/book/chapter3.markdown

       (b -> b -> c) -> (a -> b) ->
       a -> a -> c
 ```
-From its type definition, it is clear that `on` function returns an element of type `c`.
-When we derive the type of CPSed functions similar to `onC`, we must do the following:
+When we derive the type of `onC`, we must do the following:

 1. Add an additional polymorphic variable, representing the function's return type.
-2. Every CPSed function argument inherits this return type.
+2. Every CPSed function argument must also return this type.
-3. The function's return type is changed in the same way as `(2)`.
+3. The function itself must also return the polymorphic return type.

 For `(1)`, let's add the type variable `r` to represent the return type of `onC`.
 ```haskell